· 10 min read

 Your ideation process is key to creating hot prototypes.
 The more you prototype, the more chances you have of creating a hit, but it can be tricky to come up with brand new ideas in the hyper-casual space.
 Innovation drives successful ideation, and original ideas will help your game stand out from the crowd and make it to the top charts.
 Coming up with highly marketable and original ideas is largely dependent on trends – studios often look at what’s hot on the internet and social media right now as a way to find inspiration.
-This is something that we really focus on at Voodoo, providing you with the latest insights when it comes to trends and virality to help you ideate in the right direction.
+We really focus on this at Voodoo, providing you with the latest insights when it comes to trends and virality to help you ideate in the right direction.

 If we look at Run of Life, we can see that the idea itself combines a successful stacking mechanic with an original and super relatable concept: age-morphing.
 In the game, your goal is to make it to heaven by ageing as little as possible throughout the level, choosing between various objects and obstacles that will either make you older or younger as you progress.
 The game uses a simple slide control to move your player, and the core of the gameplay lies in making snap decisions that create either satisfaction or frustration throughout the level.
 Thanks to the super relatable concept and strong execution, it wasn’t long before Run of Life was trending on social media platforms such as TikTok, generating millions of views on its videos and hundreds of organic downloads even from the very first iteration.